Shortening ice seasons and changing phenology affect under-ice lake temperature dynamics

 Abstract

 Temperate lakes worldwide are losing ice cover but the implications for under-ice thermal dynamics are poorly constrained.
-Using a 90-year record of ice phenology from a temperate lake, we examined trends, variability, and drivers of ice phenology.
+Using a 92-year record of ice phenology from a temperate and historically dimictic lake, we examined trends, variability, and drivers of ice phenology and under-ice temperatures.
 The onset of ice formation decreased by 23 days century-1 which can be largely attributed to warming air temperatures.
 Ice-off date has become substantially more variable with spring air temperatures and cumulative February through April snowfall explaining over 80% of the variation in timing.
 As a result of changing ice phenology, total ice duration contracted by a month and more than doubled in inter-annual variability.
-Using weekly under-ice temperature profiles for the most recent 36 years, shorter ice duration decreased winter inverse stratification and extended the spring mixing period.
+Using weekly under-ice temperature profiles for the most recent 36 years, we found that shorter ice duration decreased winter inverse stratification and extended the spring mixing period.
+We illustrate the limitations of relying on discrete ice clearance dates in our assumptions around under-ice thermal dynamics by presenting high-frequency under-ice observations in two recent winters: one with intermittent ice cover and a year with slow spring ice clearance.

 DOI